Published summary

 Carryover from prior days

-Yesterday's prompt asked "What situation do you wish you had handled better?".
-Many people would likely carry the same story forward, but this prompt changes the frame: instead of simply revisiting the prior angle, it invites describing the interaction, support, absence, or miscommunication that carried emotional weight.
+Yesterday's Question asked "What situation do you wish you had handled better?".
+Many people would likely carry the same story forward, but this Question changes the frame: instead of simply revisiting the prior angle, it invites describing the interaction, support, absence, or miscommunication that carried emotional weight.

 Nearby summaries